 Get creative!
 After you decide on a design, paint it on either wood or metal (size can range anywhere from 1 to 8-foot squares depending on site) and attach it to a barn, home, business, fence or freestanding frame.
 (If you're a local business owner, consider displaying the quilt in your shop to draw in more business.)
 Not the best painter?
 No worries.
 A photo of a quilt pattern can be printed on vinyl with an adhesive back and attached to metal.

-Register your quilt with the Pineywoods Barn Quilt Trail by contacting Pauline Patterson at email@example.com or (936) 569-2326.
-Be sure to include the name of your quilt block pattern and the address where it can be seen.
+Register your quilt with the Pineywoods Barn Quilt Trail by contacting Stephanie Fontenot at Stephanie@VisitNacogdoches.org or (936) 564-7351.
+Be sure to include the name of your quilt block pattern, the address where it can be seen, a high-resolution photo showing the quilt after it's been hung as well as a two-sentence description of how your piece came to be.